There’s really only one question to ask yourself when deciding if an LLC is right for your skin care business:

 - How funds will be raised and used in the future

 STEP 6: CREATE AN EIN

-An EIN is basically a social security number for your business.
+An EIN (employer identification number) is basically a social security number for your business.

 You can get an EIN for free from the IRS website.